timeplus-io/docs/docs/tutorial-sql-etl-kafka-to-ch.md

 PRIMARY KEY (_tp_time, url);
 ```

 This will serve as the destination of Proton External Table for ClickHouse.
-Later on, you can also read the data in Proton.
+Later on, you can also read the data in Timeplus.

 In the demo docker compose stack, a Redpanda container is started, together with a data generator and Redpanda Console for you to easily explore live data.
 For example, go to [http://localhost:8080](http://localhost:8080/), you will see the live data in the **owlshop-frontend-events** topic.

 ![data](https://static.wixstatic.com/media/3796d3_2bb403497c0b48fab5710bec35793ae0~mv2.png/v1/fill/w_1480,h_642,al_c,q_90,usm_0.66_1.00_0.01,enc_auto/3796d3_2bb403497c0b48fab5710bec35793ae0~mv2.png)

 The goal of this tutorial is to read these access logs and turn the sensitive IP addresses into md5 and ingest them to ClickHouse for more business analysis.

-To read data from Kafka or Redpanda, you just need to create an [External Stream](proton-kafka) with the following DDL SQL:
+To read data from Kafka or Redpanda, you just need to create an [Kafka External Stream](proton-kafka) with the following DDL SQL:

 ```sql
 CREATE EXTERNAL STREAM frontend_events(raw string)